-At the Casaccia Research Centre there is a storage facility for radioactive wastes operated by Nucleco S.p.A., a commercial company jointly owned by ENEA (40%) and SOGIN (60%).
-Its services include the collection of radioactive sources, the dismantling of equipment containing sources, processing of sources and the transfer of the processed material to the interim storage.
+The services of Nucleco S.p.A include the collection of radioactive sources, the dismantling of equipment containing sources, processing of sources and the transfer of the processed material to the interim storage.

 From what is stated above, the existing measures comply with the requirements of article 28 of the Convention.
 Some actions are required in the medium/long term in order to enlarge the storage capacity, available at national level, to safely manage spent sources and in view of final disposal.
 Section K. General Efforts to Improve Safety